 Research supported by this grant should be specifically directed toward the advancement of the state of knowledge in the theory, techniques, and application of facial plastic and reconstructive surgery.
 While not specifically required, proposals which aim to introduce new knowledge and methodology from other disciplines to research in facial plastic and/or reconstructive surgery, or which demonstrate collaborative effort with members of other related disciplines are encouraged.
 Projects must be designed so as to yield useful information within the period of award, but priority will be given to projects that are also innovative with promise to develop into new long-range or expanded research programs capable of attracting funding from other sources.

 Each year the Board of Directors and/or the AAFPRS Research Committee may identify research areas of strategic importance to the Academy and the specialty.
 Submissions in these identified areas may receive additional consideration in the final evaluation process.
-Please contact the Academy for additional information.
+Please contact the Foundation for additional information at email@example.com.

 - Period - Projects must be completed within three years of the award date; no-cost extensions are available upon written request.
 Projects are not renewable.